mntejesh/Tejesh/README.md

 # https://github.com/mntejesh/Tejesh/tree/main
-This instructor repo is created as part of the course tiled "Data Structures and Algorithms" with Course code 19ECB132 offered to second semester students of B.Tech.
-Program (Computer Science and Business Systems)
+This repo is of many C program and all kind of Python programs.
 ## Index
 [ least_count in c language](least_count.c)
 [least count](least_count.py)